micahwoods/micahwoods.github.io/_posts/2018-09-14-shopping-magazines-4am-7-11.md

 ![digest at 7-11](/img/magazines_711.jpg)

-The article was about Andrew and his background, the [korai grass](https://www.asianturfgrass.com/tags/#korai) at Keya GC, and the maintenance work that Andrew leads there.
-There was also a discussion of some of the work I've been doing in the measurement of turf and playing conditions, especially during the KBC Augusta tournament, which is hosyed by Keya GC during the last week of August each year.
+The article was about Andrew and his educational and employment background, the [korai grass](https://www.asianturfgrass.com/tags/#korai) at Keya GC, and the maintenance work and crew that Andrew leads there.
+There was also a discussion of some work I've been doing to measure turf and playing conditions, especially during the KBC Augusta tournament, which is hosted by Keya GC during the last week of August each year.

 ![chart of playing conditions in weekly golf digest](/img/weekly_chart.jpg)